-The Napoleon Fish, also known as the humphead wrasse (Cheilinus undulatus), is one of the most iconic and instantly recognizable fish on the reef.
-With its thick lips, prominent forehead bump, and brilliant shades of blue and green, this gentle giant can grow over six feet long.
-Despite its size, it moves through the water with surprising grace, often gliding past divers without the slightest disturbance.
-It’s not just its looks that impress—Napoleon Fish are known for their intelligence, curiosity, and complex social behavior.
+The Napoleon Fish (Cheilinus undulatus), also known as the humphead wrasse, is one of the most iconic and instantly recognizable fish on the reef.
+With its thick lips, prominent forehead hump, and brilliant shades of blue and green, this gentle giant can grow over six feet long and weigh up to 400 lbs.

-I had the chance to film one of these incredible fish during a dive in the Maldives.
-As we hovered near a coral bommie, a massive Napoleon Fish drifted into view, effortlessly navigating the reef as if floating on air.
-The moment felt surreal—quiet, calm, and full of presence.
+As we hovered near a coral bommie in the Maldives, this massive Napoleon Fish drifted into view, effortlessly navigating the reef as if floating on air.
+The moment felt surreal — quiet, calm, and full of presence.
 Watching such a large, beautiful creature move with such elegance is a reminder of the magic that lies beneath the surface.
-It’s one of those encounters that stays with you long after the dive is over.

 Discover more from Scuba Hank NYC